vbobrov/terraform/aws/freeradius-netscaler/README.md

 -- The host is connected to external subnet and is assigned a public IP address

 # Routing
 For VIP, we need to use an IP range that is outside of the CIDR range of the VPC.
-AWS would not allow us to route a subnet that conflicts with a VPC towards the F5.
+AWS would not allow us to route a subnet that conflicts with a VPC towards Netscaler.
 10.2.0.0/16 is used for VIP Range.

 In order to RADIUS to properly integrate with ADC, the load balancer must be inline between ISE and the network.